Uncategorized

 But we can do much more than banish feelings; we can deliberately evoke an emotion, bring it to our aid when needed, by using our knowledge and directing our body into the appropriate pose, facial expression, and physiological condition.The more closely we mimic the natural consequences of a spontaneous feeling, the more successfully we will create its equivalent.
 Hence the tendency of actors to fall into affairs with their opposite romantic lead.

 Full emotional mastery thus depends on much more than reason’s iron will.
 It requires skill as well.
 We need not only understanding but practice—bodily practice.
 It’s not by chance that spiritual traditions renowned for producing serene teachers are often closely associated with physical disciplines.
-Certainly it’s no coincidence that I began writing this column after studying and teaching martial arts, dance, and yoga.
-All such practices focus first on creating bodily awareness, aka “mindfulness,” then control.
+Certainly it’s no coincidence that I began writing this column after finding the best yoga studios on Bali.
+Such practices focus first on creating bodily awareness, aka “mindfulness,” then control.
 By mastering the body, the student begins to master the feelings it generates.
 Any physical discipline pursued with dedication ultimately matures to a mental one.

 Practitioners know this.
 The word “yoga” comes from a Sanskrit root meaning to yoke or unite: mind with body or both with the universe.
 To a secular humanist, there is no difference between those two goals.
 Without the supernatural, there is no denying these essential unities, is there?
 Rather, they are inescapable truths.
 Might as well work with them, then.